NMBS type 25 using FLM Br 52 parts

 Boiler was primed with red primer as the grey turned out to be no longer usable, cab is shortened, the windows are now modified to the rounded version of the Br50 with new shields from brass and some plastic inserts in the lower corners.
 I also fitted a new airvent filed from a piece of PS and closed the holes in the roof of the DR version and fitted a new floor to make it more rigid.
 The lettering was removed by sanding it off in order to prevent it shining through on its new coat of paint when viewed under oblique angles.

 Some minor things to do on the loco such as a coupling on the front and some hand grips and lamp irons on the buffer beam and the brake cylinders below the cab.
 The major work left to do is to modify the tender front which needs a windshield, steps and foot plate.
-I haven't found a useful drawing for this and studying the photo's there look to be two slightly different versions.
-The nasty thing is that this probably needs to be made in 2 parts as there is a seperation along the bottom water tank and upper coal bunker.
+PFT/TSP nicely produced an article in 'op de baan' magazine about these tenders with lots of photos, these will suffice to reconstruct the available bodies.
+The only nasty thing is that it needs to be made in 2 parts as there is a seperation between the bottom water tank and upper coal bunker.
 The above photos show it without the bunker part showing the original motor.
 This motor is rather big and driving the last 2 axles.
 Using an 8 mm Maxon we can put in a lot more weight for pulling power in the same space, but anyone can see that driving the front axles is a better solution as with extra weight the front axles will carry most of this weight.
 Unfortunately the frame is not symmetric thus we cannot turn it around.
 However I will first see how it performs before further changes are made.

 Work on a new tender

 The plastic part has until now only its N-coupling cache carved off and a bit of material taken away above the wheels, this because when it rides on the correct height the flanges touch the plastic.
-FLM probably had a reason for it, but the wheels look to be oversize with 6.4 mm.
-Also all wheels had traction tyres which seems overdone to me.
-I replaced the center ones with home turned items from NS rod in order to be able to mount a set of pick up wipers later.
+With 6.4 mm the FLM wheels are slightly oversize, also all wheels have traction tyres which is clearly overdone.
+The oversize of wheels is due to bridge the large gap between axles with a minimum of gears and prevent the top of the gears touching rail, but 6.25 mm would have done the job too.
+I replaced the center wheels with home turned items from NS rod in order to mount a set of pick up wipers.
 The whole shebang is rolling when pushed with a finger, but a bit of fiddling is still necessary to get it more free rolling.
-Seen above is a 30 teeth M0.25 wormwheel coupled to a 12 teeth M0.4, with the same on the axles this results in a ratio of 30:1.
+Seen above is a 30 teeth M0.25 wormwheel coupled to a 12 teeth M0.4, with the same on the axles, this results in a ratio of 30:1.
 Replacing the wormwheel for a M0.2 with 36 or 40 teeth would allow to bring the ratio to 1:36 or 1:40 still fitting in the same pocket for the wormwheel.
 Using slightly larger blind gears would allow a correct wheelbase but than you also have to find a correct bogie presentation.
 On both tenders the FLM parts are slightly off using some average values.
 For the 32 m³ tender the bogie wheelbase would be correct but than the spacing between the two is too small.
 The chosen approach looks an acceptable compromise to me.
 Moving the gear wheels inward towards the center line would allow to use this drive concept for a 32 m³ tender as that plastic frame part needs a support between the bogies.
-However this was not possible with these wheels as the gears here are integral part of the insulated wheel center which leaves the 26 m³ tender as only option.
-In this set-up there is plenty of room to mount an 8 mm Maxon with flywheel and the rest of the space can be filled up with lead and still allow for correctly sized upper works.
+However this was not possible with these wheels as the gears here an are integral part of the insulated wheel center which leaves the 26 m³ tender as the only option.
+In this set-up there is plenty of room to mount an 8 mm Maxon motor with flywheel and the rest of the space can be filled up with lead and still allow for correctly sized upper works.
 The alternative motor choice is a Maxon 1017 when more power (0.75W vs. 0.5W) is needed, but that is not likely.

-Motor fitted more permanently with a thin brass band soldered to the metal block which is screwed to the main frame and wipers added on the center wheels, ready for some test runs.
+Motor fitted more permanently with a thin brass band soldered to the metal block which is screwed to the main frame and a set of wipers added on the center wheels, ready for some test runs.

 Compared to the earlier photos you can see that all motor parts are shifted forward to get the body to sit correct, this required a new gear block and shift of the wormwheel pocket.
 Actually designing the tender using CAD instead of makeshift work would have prevented this.
 The motor still has about 3 mm space at the front and can sit about 1 mm lower which would allow the worm to sit more centered above the wormwheel.
 It actually turns out to run very nicely and the 30:1 gearing is OK for choice of speed and smoothness.
-Coupled to the loco this reveals the usual problem with FLM machines that the wheels stick at some point although they seem free running when pushed by hand, which is why I prefer a cardan drive mechanism that directly drives the main wheels.
+However coupled to the loco this reveals the usual problem with FLM machines that the wheels stick at some point, although they seem free running when pushed by hand, which is why I prefer cardan drive mechanisms that directly drive the main wheels.

 Test fit of a new tender body from sheet metal